 Why did you choose to study off campus in New York?

 The real question is who would not want to study in New York?
 Without a doubt, NYC has always been a dream of mine.
 The media constantly portrays the Big Apple as the hotspot for just about everything: dance, theater, fashion, business, politics… the list goes on and on.
 Getting the chance to live, work, and study in New York provided me with a concrete understanding of what my life would be like after college – although intimidating, it is extremely exciting!
-My experience was beyond what I was expecting, and I would go back and change my mind.
+My experience was beyond what I was expecting.

 What were your expectations before you went and how did those change once you arrived in New York?